DriftDevNet/Bimmerfan/readme.md

 ## Current updates

 This project is currently under construction and schedule to launch at the end of October 2021.
+Current status is to build the general layout and each pages for a complete working website.

 ## Quesntions